gregorycotton/greg-nvim/README.md

 Neovim set-up I've been using.
-Basically just [this video](https://youtu.be/xGkL2N8w0H4?si=rLDY4VP0aMy1FnFM) but with a few changes functionality and keymapping wise to make it more comfortable for me.
+I wanted something as simple as possible and ended up finding [this video](https://youtu.be/xGkL2N8w0H4?si=rLDY4VP0aMy1FnFM) and making a few changes functionality and keymapping wise to make it more comfortable for me.